 A prominent white cross perched on the face of Low Raven Crag is a memorial to Fanny Mercer who slipped and fell whilst descending the ridge.
 Killed where the cross is now placed.
 A reminder, perhaps, not to stray from the path and to take care.

 Reaching the summit of Fleetwith Pike a small beehive cairn stands at the head of the Edge.
 From here the view back over Buttermere, Crummock Water, and beyond, is possibly the best in Lakeland.
 Continuing on, the little top of Black Star above Honister Crag is another fine viewpoint.
 Skirting the scattered quarries of Honister Slate Mines the walk heads first for Dubs Hut - a small bothy now improved and run by the Mountain Bothies Association.
 Then, having crossed Warnscale Beck, we take a quiet, lesser trod path under Warnscale Head past another bothy, before dropping steeply and somewhat roughly down to Warnscale Bottom.
 Re-crossing Warnscale Beck via a footbridge and joining a surfaced track, the car park is just a stroll away.

-Parking is available at Gatesgarth Farm for a small fee, which in 2016 was £4.
+Parking is available at Gatesgarth Farm for a small fee.